GenericMappingTools/2021-eswn-pygmt-workshop/activities/local-workflow.md

      [ISO basic Latin alphabet](https://en.wikipedia.org/wiki/ISO_basic_Latin_alphabet)
      when ordering the aliases.

-10. In the docstring of the function, add the aliases to the list using the format `{short_form}`.
+10. In the docstring of the function, add the alias(es) to the list using the format `{short_form}`.

 ## Checking the docstring updates